inkarkat/vim-IndentCommentPrefix/README.md

 return the corresponding indent settings as a String.

-If you want to use different mappings instead of overriding the default commands, map your keys to the <Plug>IndentCommentPrefix... mapping targets _before_ sourcing the script (e.g. in your vimrc):
+If you want to use different mappings instead of overriding the default commands, map your keys to the &lt;Plug&gt;IndentCommentPrefix... mapping targets _before_ sourcing the script (e.g. in your vimrc):

     imap <C-t> <Plug>IndentCommentPrefixIndent